igordejanovic/parglare/README.md

 This is just a small example to get the general idea.
 This example shows how to parse and evaluate expressions with 5 operations with different priority and associativity.
 Evaluation is done using semantic/reduction actions.

+The whole expression evaluator is done in under 30 lines of code!

 Until docs is done see the `example` folder and `tests` for more.